The link between brain injuries and depression

 Depression is usually treated with antidepressants, psychotherapy or through a combination of both of these treatment options.
 Both antidepressants and psychotherapy have been proven to be helpful for people who have depression.
 However, it is not known how these treatment methods specifically affect TBI victims.

 Those who suffer from a TBI in West Virginia often have concerns about how the effects of their injury will impact their daily life, especially if they become depressed.
-If you were injured in an accident and sustained a TBI, reach out to an experienced traumatic brain injury attorney to determine what legal steps you should take next.
+If you were injured in an accident and sustained a TBI, reach out to an experienced traumatic brain injury attorney in West Virginia to determine what legal steps you should take next.